Irrational-Encoding-Wizardry/guide.encode.moe/CONTRIBUTING.md

 with a blank line on each side.
 The same applies to code blocks.

-Separate headings from text with **two** blank lines before the heading and **one** after.
+Separate headings from text with **two** blank lines before the heading, and **one** after.
 Headings immediately following their parent heading only need one blank line in-between.